 An alternative approach could be an index like the DeFi Pulse Index

-If you are unsure of which DeFi you would like to invest in or would like to spread your risk across several DeFi tokens you could use something like the DeFi Pulse Index which is a capitalization-weighted index that tracks the performance of DeFi assets across the market and is weighted based on the value of each token's supply.
+If you are unsure of which DeFi ecosystem you would like to invest in or would like to spread your risk across several DeFi tokens you could utilize DeFi applications, like the DeFi Pulse Index which is a capitalization-weighted index that tracks the performance of DeFi assets across the market and is weighted based on the value of each token's supply.
 Additionally, the DeFi Pulse Index aims to track projects that have significant usage and have a commitment to maintenance and further development.
 We could consider this as something of a "no brainer" and safer investment strategy for beginners but also completely viable for knowledgeable crypto investors who would like to hedge their bets by investing via an index or prefer a slightly more hands-off approach.

-We've explained why we don't think the market-cap weighted approach is best when investing in early-stage companies, but it is an option.
+We've explained why we don't think the market-cap-weighted approach is best when investing in early-stage companies, but it is an option.

 Buying the DeFi Pulse Index can also be done on Uniswap or on their website with your wallet.

-How to invest with Defi
+How to start investing with DeFi platforms

 If your assets are in a non-custodial wallet, you can then use the "wallet connect" or Metamask functionality to interact with the DeFi protocols to lend your assets or become a market maker by supplying liquidity.